 Google Celebrates LGBT Athletes Ahead of Sochi Opening Ceremonies

-Today, HRC cheered a move by Google to show solidarity with LGBT Russians and visiting athletes.
+WASHINGTON – Today, the Human Rights Campaign (HRC), the nation’s largest lesbian, gay, bisexual and transgender (LGBT) civil rights organization, cheered a move by Google to show solidarity with LGBT Russians and visiting athletes.
 With the opening ceremonies in Sochi just hours away, Google updated its home page with a special rainbow-colored Olympic-themed version of its iconic logo.

 Yet the visual gesture also comes with an edge.
 Google also quotes a portion of the Olympic Charter which many feel has been undermined by choosing to host the game in a nation with such virulently anti-LGBT laws.

 "The practice of sport is a human right,” the Olympic Charter reads.
 “Every individual must have the possibility of practicing sport, without discrimination of any kind and in the Olympic spirit, which requires mutual understanding with a spirit of friendship, solidarity and fair play."
 Clicking on the logo leads to the Google search results for the phrase “Olympic Charter.”

 This very pointed gesture comes after months of frustration and anger with the International Olympic Committee and Olympic corporate sponsors for their apparent willingness to turn a blind eye on LGBT Russians and the discrimination and violence they face every day.